MicrosoftDocs/bot-docs/articles/bot-framework-design-core-ux-elements.md

 When designing your bot, do not automatically dismiss common UI elements as not being "smart enough."
 As we discussed [previously](bot-framework-design-overview.md#design-guidance), your bot should be designed to solve the user's problem in the best/quickest/easiest manner possible.
-Whether or not your bot uses artificial intelligence (AI) is not directly relevant to this goal.
+Whether your bot uses artificial intelligence (AI) is not directly relevant to this goal.

 > [!TIP]
 > Start by using UI controls that enable the bot to solve the user's problem,